Teamweek/instadate/README.md

 ## Motivation behind Instadate

-Current popular date libraries put a lot of effort into doing a lot of things correctly.
+Current popular date libraries put a lot of effort into doing a lot causing them to lose a lot of performance because of heavy abstractions.
 Instadate on the other hand only has a handful of features that are all geared towards performance.
 Instadate is more of a wrapper around the native JavaScript Date than a full on date library.

 Use Instadate when you need to run thousands of date manipulations or comparisons per second  .